Houston Immigration Attorney

 Immigration is a hot topic in the US – and especially in Texas – today.
 After all, we share a border with Mexico.
 With changing laws and more changes projected in the future, understanding your rights as a legal or illegal immigrant can be confusing.

 Not only is the legal process for immigration complex, it is time-consuming and expensive.
 If you are in this country illegally or you’re trying to gain legal entry, knowing who to contact at any time can give you peace of mind.
+The immigration lawyers at the Law Office of David A. Breston works on immigration cases and criminal defense cases in Houston regularly.

 - Immigration Statistics